hdnpt/geartrack/README.md

 })

-// Get adicional.pt info (when the package is in portugal) geartrack.adicional.getInfo(id, postalcode, (err, AdicionalInfo) => {
+// Get adicional.pt info (when the package is in portugal)
+// This info if only obtained after the correos express info
+// ID is the provided from the Correos Express, CorreosInfo.id
+// Postalcode is 4 digit like 1785
+geartrack.adicional.getInfo(id, postalcode, (err, AdicionalInfo) => {
 	if(err) { return  }